aidan-le-beard/hungr.dev/README.md

 # hungr.dev
-Senior Project
-Grocery Application
+This is a cross-platform Android/iOS Dynamic Grocery List app created in Flutter/Dart, with full backend API/database support.
+The app allows creation of shopping lists that are shareable amongst groups such as family members, where all members can add and delete items from the shared dynamic grocery list.
+The API/database can be found at https://github.com/aidan-le-beard/api.hungr.dev

 ## Backend

-### Data Storage: JSON File, Postgres, SQLite
+### Data Storage: JSON File, SQLite

 Json File: